storybookjs/ember/docs/sharing/embed.md

 Embed stories to showcase your work to teammates and the developer community at large.
 In order to use embeds, your Storybook must be published and publicly accessible.

 Storybook supports `<iframe>` embeds out of the box.
-If you use Chromatic to publish Storybook, you can embed stories in Notion, Medium, and countless other platforms that support the oEmbed standard.
+If you use Chromatic to [publish Storybook](./publish-storybook.md#publish-storybook-with-chromatic), you can also embed stories in Notion, Medium, and countless other platforms that support the oEmbed standard.

 ## Embed a story with the toolbar